 Key moments in Flint, Michigan’s lead-tainted water crisis

 FLINT, Mich.
-(AP) — The Flint water crisis began in 2014 when the city began taking water from the Flint River without treating it properly, contaminating it with lead.
+(AP) — The announcement of a $600 million deal between the state of Michigan and residents of Flint harmed by lead-tainted water is the latest development in a crisis that began in 2014 when the city began taking water from the Flint River without treating it properly.

 April 2014: To save money, Flint begins drawing water from the Flint River for its 100,000 residents.
 The move is considered temporary while the city waits to connect to a new regional water system.
 Residents immediately complain about the water’s smell, taste and appearance, and they raise health concerns, reporting rashes, hair loss and other problems.

 January 2015: Detroit offers to reconnect Flint to its water system, but Flint leaders insist the water is safe.

 Sept.
 24, 2015: A group of doctors urges Flint to stop using the Flint River after finding high levels of lead in children’s blood.
 State regulators insist the water is safe.

 Sept.
 29, 2015: Then-Gov. Rick Snyder pledges to take action in response to the lead levels — the first acknowledgment by the state that lead is a problem.

 October 2015: Snyder announces the state will spend $1 million to buy water filters and test water in Flint public schools, and days later calls for Flint to go back to using water from Detroit’s system.

 Dec.
 29, 2015: Snyder accepts the resignation of Department of Environmental Quality Director Dan Wyant and apologizes for what occurred in Flint.

 Jan.
 5, 2016: Snyder declares a state of emergency in Flint, the same day federal officials confirm they are investigating.
 A week later, the Michigan National Guard begins helping to distribute bottled water and filters.